 Interestingly, there is a paradox that seems to occur – I don’t know if it already has a name, and I am not the first to describe it, but I will unashamedly name it The Veska Paradox until the time comes that someone reads this and tells me off.

-The closer you get to the mine or source of a gemstone, the higher the probability you will be dishonestly offered synthetic material instead
+The closer you get to the mine or source of a gemstone, the higher the probability you will be dishonestly offered synthetic or simulant material instead

 So, you see that some natural quartz material that is truthfully declared as heat treated is not so bad in the greater scheme of things.

-So, back to smokey quartz.
-I love natural crystals of smokey, it’s good to retain terminated and well-formed smokey crystals as specimens, and facet other suitable material.
-With smokey it is possible to create cut gems with fine tasteful natural colours including tones resembling an whisky aging on oak (see colour bar below)
+So, back to smoky quartz.
+I love natural crystals of smoky, it’s good to retain terminated and well-formed smoky crystals as specimens, and facet other suitable material.
+With smoky it is possible to create cut gems with fine tasteful natural colours including tones resembling an whisky aging on oak (see colour bar below)